-Main Line Kitchen Design provides ways to reduce the stress homeowners feel during kitchen renovations.
+Main Line Kitchen Design provides ways to reduce the stress homeowners feel during kitchen remodeling.

-While no kitchen renovation or new home construction can be stress free, there are many
+While no kitchen remodel or new home construction can be stress free, there are many

 ways of reducing stress.
 Planning, planning, followed by more planning almost assures that